WWmore/mkdocs-archgeo/docs/visualization/index.md

 # Visualization

-ArchGeo provides an interactive design GUI environment, which is based on the Mayavi library.
+ArchGeo provides an interactive design GUI environment, which is based on the Mayavi library, to visualize the 3D models, including point cloud, curves, surfaces, meshes and vector field.

 ![File](../assets/mayavi.png)